Arterial roads in metropolitan Phoenix: Gilbert Road

 Gilbert Road is a north–south arterial road in the southeastern part of the Phoenix metropolitan area.
 The highway extends from a southern point of Arizona State Route 87 south of Chandler to Beeline Highway, north of Mesa.

-Gilbert Road begins at a southern point of Arizona State Route 87 and after passing by Gila River Resorts and Casino, the highway continues and passes through Chandler for five miles, where after Germann Road, the highway follows the border between the city of Chandler to the west, and the city of Gilbert to the east, and has a diamond interchange with Arizona State Route 202 (SR 202; Santan Freeway).
+Gilbert Road begins on the Gila River Indian Community at a southern point of Arizona State Route 87.
+Stotonic Road continues south from here to Lower Santan Village.
+After passing by Gila River Resorts and Casino, the highway continues and passes through Chandler for five miles, where after Germann Road, the highway follows the border between the city of Chandler to the west, and the city of Gilbert to the east, and has a diamond interchange with Arizona State Route 202 (SR 202; Santan Freeway).
 After passing Galveston Street, the highway leaves Chandler and continues fully through Gilbert and passes through Downtown Gilbert.
 At Baseline Road, the highway enters Mesa and has a diamond interchange with U.S. Route 60 (Superstition Freeway).

 Gilbert Road continues through Mesa for seven miles and south of McDowell Road, has a partial interchange with SR 202 (Red Mountain Freeway) allowing access to and from the west; access to the other direction of SR 202 is provided by McDowell Road.
-Gilbert Road continues through north of Mesa and ends at Beeline Highway.
+Gilbert Road continues through north of Mesa and ends at Beeline Highway on the Salt River Pima–Maricopa Indian Community.